doski-codes/bpnn-ngsim-congestion/README.md

 ## 4. Model

-- Logistic Regression
+- Logistic Regression:
+-
 This model was built with no fine tuning

-- Neural Network (Multi Layer Perceptron)
+- Neural Network (Multi Layer Perceptron):
+-
 This model was built with 3 layers; the input layer with 5 nodes, 1 hidden layer with 9 nodes and the output layer with 1 node.

 ## 5. Summary